ethanwyr/qc_intro/README.md

 8. Start a local jupyter server with the command: `jupyter notebook`.
 This should open the jupyter dashboard in your web browser.
 Alternatively, a link will be printed out in the terminal, which you can paste into your web browser to open the dashboard manually.

-9. From the jupyter dashboard open `py-primer.ipynb` and start executing cells (using Shift+Enter).
+9. From the jupyter dashboard open `Tutorial_py-primer.ipynb` and start executing cells (using Shift+Enter).

 ## Contents